carlynorama/UnsafeWrapCSampler/README.md

 ### Use const in C function definitions

 A `const` in the C function definition makes a difference to the Swift `Unsafe` pointer type.
-If a pointer is marked as `const`, then Swift only requires an `UnsafePointer`, and you can pass in variables defined with `let`.
-If it isn't, Swift will require you to make an `UnsafeMutablePointer` and will require a `var`.
+If a pointer is marked as `const`, then Swift only requires an `UnsafePointer`, which can be made from variables defined with `let`.
+If no const in the function parameter definition, Swift will require a `var` to create `UnsafeMutablePointer`.

 To be honest, I went a little overboard and const'd the values as well.
 I have since confirmed that swift does NOT need that to pass in let values after all.
 I left them in b/c working code works.
 Modern C compilers are probably smart enough to write code that doesn't copy-on pass but on change, but historically some compilers did not make a new copy of a variable for functions that promised to be safe in their declarations.
 I have to look into this more if I ever decide to try to compile Swift for something tiny.